sp0x/hotelBot/README.md

 ## Notes:
 On windows it's best to use Cygwin, Bash from Mingw64 or WSL, since sup needs bash.
 On other platforms you can use your default terminal.

+# Running the project locally
+Run `sup local local_build` to build.
+Run `sup local debug` to start a debug shell.